 followed close on his heels.
 Their muffled steps fell in rhythmic

 unison.
 In their arms they carried bundles of blankets and

 provisions for the woman alone at the cabin and the baby who

 would soon make its appearance.

-Fremont finally reached the front entrance and flung the
+Fremont finally reached the front entrance and flung open the

 began ministering.
 One reached for a large empty pot and